bluesky/databroker/doc/source/overview.rst

 Overview
 ********

+DataBroker provides access to saved data from Bluesky.
+It does this by applying Intake to Bluesky.

 `Intake <https://intake.readthedocs.io>`_ takes the pain out of data access.
 It loads data from a growing variety of formats into familiar Scipy/PyData data structures.